Tim Hesterberg

-Tim Hesterberg is an American Statistician.
-He is a Fellow of the American Statistical Association and currently works as a Staff Data Scientist at Instacart.
+Tim Hesterberg is an American statistician.
+He is a Fellow of the American Statistical Association and currently works as a staff data scientist at Instacart.

 Education and career

 Tim Hesterberg graduated with a B.A in mathematics from St. Olaf College and received his Ph.D. in statistics from Stanford University.
-Hesterberg is a member of the National Institute of Statistical Sciences(NISS) and was previously on the NISS Board of Trustees.
+He is a member of the National Institute of Statistical Sciences(NISS) and was previously on the NISS Board of Trustees.
 He is currently on the board of the Canadian Statistical Sciences Institute.
-He previously worked as a Senior Statistician at Google as well as at Franklin and Marshall College, Pacific Gas & Electric Co, and Insightful/MathSoft.
-Hesterberg currently is a Senior Statistician at Instacart.
+Hesterberg previously worked as a senior statistician at Google as well as at Franklin and Marshall College, Pacific Gas & Electric Co, and Insightful/MathSoft.
+He is currently a senior statistician at Instacart.

 Research

-Tim Hesterberg contributed to statistical research by authoring a textbook, several articles, and a software package.
-These are:
+Hesterberg has contributed to statistical research by writing a textbook, articles, and a software package: